petkokp/m1-fpml/README.md

 Tutorial:
-- some attacked the PCA (see 6.3-PCA-from-scratch+overfitting-correction.ipynb) first.
-Especially the part where you re-code PCA just from numpy is great to do by yourself.
-Try it if you haven't ! (it's good training for the exam)
-- some started with the SVM part (6.2-SVM-showcase+exercises+corrections.ipynb), which has not a lot of hard coding to it, but allows to see SVMs and Kernels at work.
+- We did (6.2-SVM-showcase+exercises+corrections.ipynb), which has not a lot of hard coding to it, but allows to see SVMs and Kernels at work.

 # informations: